NeurHT/NeurHT/README.md

 conda env create -f environment.yml conda activate neurht
 ```
 **Notice:** Different GPUs may require different versions of PyTorch.
 Please follow the instructions on the [official website of PyTorch](https://pytorch.org/get-started/locally/) if there is any problem with installing PyTorch.
-For us, Python=3.9.5, PyTorch=2.0.1+cu117, CUDA=12.0 works fine with RTX 4090 GPUs.
+For us, Python=3.9.5, PyTorch=2.0.1+cu117, and CUDA=12.0 worked well with NVIDIA RTX 4090 GPUs.

 ## Instructions to Run the Codes